anton-k/handle-pattern-servant-app/README.md

 So let's dive in.

-## Handler patterm
+## Handle patterm

-The Handler pattern is a very simple way to make dependency injection (DI) in Haskell.
+The Handle pattern is a very simple way to make dependency injection (DI) in Haskell.
 We express interfaces as plain records of functions and pass them around as arguments.
 So we notice that DI in Haskell is just a currying.